-Gabapentin is an anticonvulsant medication that doctors often prescribe to prevent seizures in people with epilepsy.
+Gabapentin is an anticonvulsant medication that doctors often prescribe to manage seizures related to epilepsy.
 It is not a cure for epilepsy, but it can help people manage the condition.
-Gabapentin is generally safe, but it can cause side effects, some of which may require medical attention.

 In this article, we look at the potential side effects of gabapentin and whether or not they differ between people of different genders.
 We also cover when to contact a doctor.